o3de/o3de.org/content/docs/userguide/script-events.md

+description: ' Use script events to enable entities to communicate with each other in &ALYlong;. '
+slug: script-events
+title: Using Script Events
+---
 # Using Script Events<a name="script-events"></a>

 Scripting in Lumberyard is designed around event driven paradigms\.
 Rather than directly accessing information from a given entity or one of its components, you use events to send and receive information and take action in a decoupled environment\.